 Spend three days in the spectacular beauty of Wales and the borderlands on the Highlights of Britain tour.
 Go sightseeing in Cardiff and marvel at the Victorian Gothic luxury of Cardiff Castle.
 Drive through the Brecon Beacons National Park on your way to Hay-on-Wye; a haven for bibliophiles, the town is famed for its bookshops.
 Also take in the splendor of the north Welsh countryside, and a tour around picturesque Conwy - the town with Britain's smallest house.

 Interested in visiting Britain and taking part in some of these great experiences?
-See the details of our new tours below!
+See the details of Highlights of Britain, English Odyssey, Gems of Southern England, and Gems of Northern England below!